manuel-mauky/ColorPuzzle/README.md

 Build the game
 --------------
 The project is maven based.
 To build the project simply run `mvn clean install`.
 After this run `mvn assembly:single` to create the executable jar and package all needed libraries into a `zip` located in the `target` folder.

+To play the game, unpack this zip to any location and run the jar-file inside the extracted folder (`java -jar colorPuzzle.jar`).